CANADA STOCKS-TSX set to open higher

 (Morning News Call newsletter link.reuters.com/nex49s; The Day Ahead newsletter link.reuters.com/mex49s)

+Dundee Precious Metals Inc : CIBC cuts rating to “sector performer” from “sector outperformer”

-Gasfrac Energy Services : Raymond James raises rating to “market perform” from “underperform”
+Wajax Corp : Raymond James raises rating to “outperform” from “market perform”

 TSX market report